mattlyons0/Rsync-Snapshot/README.md

 - Backups will be in a folder named by time and date (ex: `2018-02-21.19-06-26`)
   - Anything may be appended (manually) to folder names to add user friendly info (ex: `2018-02-21.19-06-26.createdDatabase`) as long as `.incomplete` is not appended (which is reserved for backups in progress, failed or canceled)
   - `ls -1 | sort -r` can be used to sort backups (most recent to least recent)
+- A symbolic link `latest` will always point to the most recent backup

 #### Parameters
 *Note: To wrap strings double quotes must be used.
 Ex: `--shell "ssh -p 2222"` must be used to specify ssh parameters.
 Single quotes will not be parsed correctly.*